 The campaign Life is Better with Clean Hands aims to:

-- Motivate adults to wash hands during key times to prevent the spread of germs and help protect them, their children, and other loved ones.
+- Motivate adults to wash hands during key times to help protect them, their children, and other loved ones.

 - Help adults feel confident that they can overcome obstacles to handwashing.